cepalium/daily-coding-problems/README.md

 ### #4

-Given an array of integers (The array can contain duplicates and negative numbers as well.)<br/>
-Find the first missing positive integer in linear time and constant space, i.e find the lowest positive integer that does not exist in the array.
+Given an array of integers (The array can contain duplicates and negative numbers as well.), find the first missing positive integer in linear time and constant space, i.e find the lowest positive integer that does not exist in the array.

 For example, the input [3, 4, -1, 1] should give 2. <br/>
 The input [1, 2, 0] should give 3.